FAQs

 Day 4: 172 km (Merredin to Northam)

-Day 5: 67 km (Northam to Mundaring)
+Day 5: 81 km (Northam to Parkerville)

 The trail is not considered a technical ride but it is varied.
-There are sections that are rutted and rocky that you will have to take carefully.
+There are sections that are rutted and rocky or downhill that you will have to take carefully.
 Some sections are sandy, uphill (or on the odd occasion, both) and will really test your legs.
 Other sections will be long and fast and test your physical and mental endurance.

 * Route subject to change each year